 Without an agreement, all British citizens, as well as many of their family members, will lose their former right to residency in Sweden, which was supported by the rules of the EU.

 The Swedish government has adopted a framework for a scenario involving withdrawal without an agreement – a so-called ‘hard’ Brexit.
-In such case, British citizens will be subject to exemption rules in the year immediately following the withdrawal.
-This means that British citizens and their relatives may continue to reside, study and work in Sweden without residence or work permits until March 29, 2020.
+In such case, British citizens will be subject to exemption rules.
+While these rules apply British citizens and their relatives may continue to reside, study and work in Sweden without residence or work permits.

 Every individual is automatically covered by the exemption, and there is no need to apply for residence/work permits.
 However, those who wish to travel during the transitional period will require proof that they are exempt from the residence permit requirement.
 Applications must be submitted to the Swedish Migration Agency, which will process the request and issue a proof of permission.
 It is entered into the individual’s passport by means of a stamp.
 Only British citizens, not their relatives who are third country nationals, have the right to obtain such proof.